whiprandolph/bestseller/Previous Part 3 - The Deepest Revolution/15 - Original - Hold Yourself and Others to a High Standard.md

 The underlying attitudes are things like, "Why bother cultivating deep integrity and bravery if I just want to keep my comfortable, predictable life and not rock the boat?" or "Why confront injustice if I don't trust others to stand with me, and if it wouldn't do any good anyway?"

-As Part 2 showed, unhealthy cultures reward and encourage all our worst qualities, such as selfishness, cowardice, disconnection from each other and the Earth, ignorance, and superficiality.
+As Part 2 showed, unhealthy nations reward and encourage all our worst qualities, such as selfishness, cowardice, disconnection from each other and the Earth, ignorance, and superficiality.
 When people stop standing for what's right, and instead focus on keeping their job or wealth while staying out of trouble, these qualities can become widespread.

-If a group of people wanted to form the seed of a new healthy culture, what would they need to do?
+If a group of people wanted to form the seed of a new healthy nation, what would they need to do?
 In other words, what is a crucial first step on the path to the Deepest Revolution?

 I believe one thing is crucial: _Hold each other to the highest standards of excellent and beautiful behavior._